Brokerages Set BioMarin Pharmaceutical Inc. (NASDAQ:BMRN) Price Target at $108.87

-Shares of BioMarin Pharmaceutical Inc. (NASDAQ:BMRN) have been assigned a consensus recommendation of “Buy” from the seventeen brokerages that are presently covering the stock, MarketBeat reports.
-Four research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
-The average 1 year price target among brokerages that have covered the stock in the last year is $108.87.
+Shares of BioMarin Pharmaceutical Inc. (NASDAQ:BMRN) have been assigned an average recommendation of “Buy” from the seventeen research firms that are covering the company, MarketBeat.com reports.
+Four analysts have rated the stock with a hold rating and twelve have issued a buy rating on the company.
+The average 12 month target price among analysts that have updated their coverage on the stock in the last year is $108.87.

-Several research analysts have commented on BMRN shares.
-SVB Leerink reissued a “buy” rating on shares of BioMarin Pharmaceutical in a report on Thursday, December 2nd.
-Robert W. Baird increased their price objective on shares of BioMarin Pharmaceutical from $101.00 to $112.00 and gave the company an “outperform” rating in a report on Tuesday, November 23rd.
-Guggenheim increased their price target on shares of BioMarin Pharmaceutical from $103.00 to $120.00 and gave the company a “buy” rating in a report on Monday, November 22nd.
-Morgan Stanley increased their price target on shares of BioMarin Pharmaceutical from $82.00 to $90.00 and gave the company an “equal weight” rating in a report on Monday, November 22nd.
-Finally, Truist Financial increased their price target on shares of BioMarin Pharmaceutical from $125.00 to $135.00 in a report on Monday, January 10th.
+BMRN has been the subject of several recent research reports.
+William Blair raised shares of BioMarin Pharmaceutical from a “market perform” rating to an “outperform” rating in a report on Monday, November 22nd.
+Truist Financial raised their target price on shares of BioMarin Pharmaceutical from $125.00 to $135.00 in a report on Monday, January 10th.
+Wedbush reissued an “outperform” rating and set a $152.00 target price on shares of BioMarin Pharmaceutical in a report on Thursday, October 28th.
+Robert W. Baird lifted their price objective on shares of BioMarin Pharmaceutical from $101.00 to $112.00 and gave the company an “outperform” rating in a report on Tuesday, November 23rd.
+Finally, SVB Leerink reaffirmed a “buy” rating on shares of BioMarin Pharmaceutical in a report on Thursday, December 2nd.

+In related news, CEO Jean Jacques Bienaime sold 5,000 shares of the business’s stock in a transaction dated Thursday, January 13th.
+The shares were sold at an average price of $87.86, for a total transaction of $439,300.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director V Bryan Lawlis sold 4,250 shares of the business’s stock in a transaction dated Friday, January 14th.
+The stock was sold at an average price of $87.61, for a total transaction of $372,342.50.
+The disclosure for this sale can be found here.
+Insiders have sold 16,750 shares of company stock valued at $1,438,733 in the last three months.
+Corporate insiders own 1.69% of the company’s stock.

 BioMarin Pharmaceutical Company Profile